skelterjohn/pincloud/README.md

 The second entry pins `gcloud app deploy` to the preview version of that command in version 102.

 The third entry pins `gcloud compute` commands to the SDK in `~/.config/pincloud/versions/135.0.0`.
 If the pin is not an absolute path, it is assumed to be a short version found in the directory where pincloud lee[s] managed SDK versions.

+The fourth entry pins `gcloud container builds` commands to the default `gcloud` except with `beta` stuck in there.
+So, it does not change the version, but remaps the command onto the same version.

 The rule is: if pincloud recognizes the command or command group on the left, it replaces arg 0 with the args on the right.
 So, things like `preview` or `beta` can be inserted.